RomagnaMarco/SecureDataExchange/Version_1/Readme.md

 2. connect to azure

 ## Version 1 Notes
-1. Make mainly with static html
+1. Make mainly with static html and inline JS
-2. inline JS
+   - small project for version 1, so I'm not going to worry too much about maintanability for this first draft.